 Have you noticed that white kitchens are covering the pages of Pinterest, Houzz.com and home magazines?
 With my job as designer, a big part of it is helping my clients build their houses.
-I start from scratch helping them create their house plans to choosing every single detail in their house.
+I start from scratch helping them create their house plans and choosing every single detail in their house.
 Lately, almost every house that I have designed has had white kitchens!
 I love this look and I urge my clients to go this route.
 It gives your space such a clean, fresh and happy feeling.
 These white kitchen are classic and if you do it right, it will never go out of style.

-I designed this kitchen from scratch…I had a vision for it from day one and although we had a few hiccups, it turned out beautiful!
+I designed this kitchen from scratch.I had a vision for it from day one and although we had a few hiccups, it turned out beautiful!

 The lighting does not need to be matching sets.
 You want different lights, but you must use the same color combinations within the lighting fixtures.
 For example, here we have used all of the wrought iron (black) on the fixtures.
 With the wrought iron, it is okay to mix with silver, but that is the only exception.
-If you are doing oil rubbed bronze then it all must be oil rubbed bronze, along with cabinet knobs, door handles, ect.
-I also love the vintage style bulbs shown here.
-It adds more character to the lights (they are available at Lowes).
+If you are doing oil rubbed bronze, then it all must be oil rubbed bronze.
+Along with cabinet knobs, door handles, etc. I also love the vintage style bulbs shown here.
+It adds more character to the lights.

-4. You want your faucets to match your lighting, cabinet knobs and door handle color…so in this case, we did rod iron.
+4. You want your faucets to match your lighting, cabinet knobs and door handle color.
+So, in this case, we did wrought iron.
 I recommend adding a pot filler faucet as well.
 They are AWESOME and add character to your kitchen.
 Also, choosing the right granite with your white cabinets is very important.
 This granite is called Steel Grey and it gives it a great contrast with the white cabinets.
 I also did a 5mm mitered edge on the granite to give it some thickness.

 5. I love that the gas range and hood is in the center of the cabinets and everything on each side is symmetrical.
 It makes the stove a focal point and you can make it stand out nicely with a great backsplash and detail on the hood.
 I wanted a large chunky hood and cabinets surrounding the range.
 It’s probably my favorite thing in my kitchen.

-7. Do you see that tall skinny door in front of you…that is my swinging door to the pantry…I LOVE it!!
-Makes it convenient for going in and out of your pantry with your hands full.
+7. Do you see that tall skinny door in front of you?
+That is my swinging door to the pantry and I LOVE it!!
+It makes it so convenient for going in and out of your pantry with your hands full.